django/code-of-conduct/updates.md

 ## Approving Changes

-Once the Code of Conduct Code of Conduct Working Group has reached consensus on a proposed change, the change will be merged into the Code of Conduct documentation.
+Once the Code of Conduct Working Group has reached consensus on a proposed change, the change will be merged into the Code of Conduct documentation.
 The Code of Conduct Working Group will then update the [CHANGELOG.md](CHANGELOG.md) file to reflect the change, including a brief description of the change and the date it was made.